How to Pack for Your Interstate Move

 7. Moving without boxes

-If you don’t have any packing boxes for moving, you can use suitcases, garbage bags, backpacks, baskets or large tote bags instead.
+If you don’t have any packing boxes for moving, you can use suitcases, garbage bags, backpacks, baskets, or large tote bags instead.
+Surprisingly handy for softer bits like clothes or light items that don’t need a rigid box.
+They’re your moving superheroes for smaller bits or stuff you need quick access to.

 8. Don’t overpack